 Choosing Fairtrade cotton makes a difference

 The cotton industry is worth over US$50 billion a year, but five countries – China, India, the US, Pakistan and Brazil – produce the majority of the roughly 26 million tonnes of cotton harvested in each year.
-Along with Turkey and the European Union, heavy subsidies in these major players keep the global cost of cotton artificially low.
+Along with Turkey and the European Union, heavy subsidies by these major players keep the global cost of cotton artificially low.
 This puts pressure on small-scale farmers in countries where governments lack the resources for similar subsidies.

 Cotton production is linked to several environmental issues: Extensive usage of agrochemicals and excessive use of water put fresh water supplies for local populations at risk.
 Unpredictable weather conditions also endanger the livelihoods of small-scale farmers.
-Fairtrade works with farmers to ban or reduce the usage of agrochemicals and supports them to adapt to changing climate patterns.
-Moreover, Fairtrade cotton fields in Western Africa and India are rain-fed, reducing the region’s water footprint, when compared with production in other countries.
+Fairtrade works with farmers to stop or reduce the usage of agrochemicals and supports them to adapt to changing climate patterns.
+Fairtrade cotton fields in Western Africa and India are rain-fed, reducing the region’s water footprint, when compared with production in other countries.

 Requirements in the Fairtrade Standards also protect farmers’ health and safety, and ban genetically modified cotton seeds.
 A large percentage of Fairtrade cotton is also organic certified, and Fairtrade encourages and empowers cotton farmers to protect the natural environment as an integral part of their farm management.